Consumer Report Says Legal Zoom Doesn’t Cut It

 The verdict.
 Using any of the three services is generally better than drafting the documents yourself without legal training or not having them at all.
 But unless your needs are simple—say, you want to leave your entire estate to your spouse—none of the will-writing products is likely to entirely meet your needs.
 And in some cases, the other documents aren’t specific enough or contain language that could lead to “an unintended result,” in Silber’s words.

 My take on this: It’s absolutely true you will get way better service and results with an experienced lawyer than an online document production company (like Legal Zoom, Nolo and Rocket Lawyer).
-But it doesn’t have to cost an arm and a leg.
+But it doesn’t have to be complicated and cost an arm and a leg.
 There are leading innovative attorneys out there who have developed ways to deliver personalized legal services in a convenient and affordable way while providing attorney access to support their work.
-Hint: Counsel Protect, LLP does this for estate planning, trust administration, probate, corporations, LLCs and small business planning.
+We do that.